lsst-dm/dmtn-021/index.md

 ## 4.3.
 Application to real data.

-We have implemented tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
+We have implemented and tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
 For this image differencing experiment, we used the standard [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) procedure with a spatially-varying PSF matching kernel (default configuration parameters).
 This computation may be turned on by setting the option `doDecorrelation=True` in the `imageDifference.py` command-line task in `pipe_tasks`.
 The decorrelation code itself resides in `ip_diffim`.
 In [Figure 7](#figure-7) we show subimages of two astrometrically aligned input exposures, the PSF-matched template image, and the image difference.

 ![](_static/img8.png)